 Radon can be found in any state but there are certain states that are at a much higher risk.

-Radon Zones described in the map below are found at the EPA website here
+Radon Zones can be found at the EPA website here

 High radon areas in the U.S. tend to be in the northern section of the country due to the types of soils found there.
 Most of all of these states fall in zone one, as detailed in the map above, which are designated for parts of the U.S. with the highest levels of radon ie. 4 (pCi/L) or higher.

 Features that reduce household radon levels can be incorporated into new homes.
 In fact, eleven states now require radon-resistant features in new homes.
 Every home should be tested before, or soon after, you move in.

 Even homes built with radon-resistant construction features need to be tested for the safety of the occupants.
 If high radon levels are found, it is easier and costs less to reduce radon levels in homes that are built radon-resistant.

 Using common construction materials and easy to follow techniques, builders can provide a public health service by constructing new homes that are resistant to radon entry, therefore, helping to reduce a buyers' risk of lung cancer.

 According to the EPA for Radon Resistant Construction,